jfsicilia/obsidian-file-manager/README.md

 Select `File Manager` from the community available plugins.

-### Configuration
+## Configuration

 There's a settings tab for the plugin to customize behaviour.

 ## Development

-1. Clone this repository into the `.obsidian/plugins` folder of a obsidian Vault.
+1. Clone this repository into the `.obsidian/plugins` folder of an obsidian Vault.
 2. Ensure your NodeJS version is at least v16 (`node --version`).
 3. Run `npm install` to install dependencies.
 4. Run `npm run dev` to start compilation in watch mode.